DanielOgorchock/ST_Anything/Arduino/libraries/SmartThings/README.md

      -st::SmartThingsEthernetW5500 (use this class "#include <SmartThingsEthernetW5500.h" if connecting an Arduino UNO/MEGA using a W5500 Ethernet shield)
 	 -st::SmartThingsWiFiEsp (use this class "#include <SmartThingsWiFiEsp.h>" if using an Arduino attached to a ESP-01 (AT Firmware) for WiFi)
      -st::SmartThingsESP8266WiFi (use this class "#include <SmartThingsESP8266.h" if using a standalone NodeMCU ESP8266 or ESP-01)
+     -st::SmartThingsESP32WiFi (use this class "#include <SmartThingsESP32.h" if using a standalone ESP32)

 All five of the usable classes implement the following methods:
 - send(String) used to send an ASCII string to the SmartThings Device Handler